 Learn to Drive a Car: Step by Step

 A plain-English summary of the official GOV.UK learner driver pathway.
+Build the skills to drive safely and independently with a DVSA-approved instructor.

 1. Check you are allowed to drive